 For your departure, you are encouraged to allow at least three hours to check-in and clear security at the PGIA on peak days.
 US Authorities now require all passengers departing to the USA go through a secondary level of security screening which may delay you further.
 Plan accordingly, with your carrier’s check-in policy in mind, or risk missing your outbound flights.

-Reasoning behind the 3 hour rule and why Tropic Air advises you follow it.
-Technically airlines flying back to the states are supposed to close their manifest 1 hour ahead of time so that everyone can be checked against the no fly list.
+The reasoning behind 3-hour rule and why Tropic Air advises you follow it.
+Technically airlines flying back to the states are supposed to close their manifest 1 hour ahead of time so that everyone can be checked against the no-fly list.

 Tropic Air’s regular procedure for all domestic flights require check-in at least 30 minutes prior to departure.
 Their International flights require check-in at least one hour prior.